alahiff/grid-workernode/README.md

 # Grid worker node images

-Based on the traditional worker nodes used at RAL and are known to work for ALICE, ATLAS, CMS and LHCb, in addition to multiple other experiments.
+Based on the traditional worker nodes used at RAL and are known to work for ALICE, ATLAS, CMS and LHCb, in addition to a number of other experiments.
 Note that:
 - there is no configuration within the images.
 It is assumed that all configuration files will be mounted into any containers using these images (including glexec, lcas, lcmaps, machine job features, ARC runtime environments, ...)
 - `/etc/grid-security/certificates` should be mounted in any containers using these images (e.g. ca-policy-egi-core and fetch-crl should be on the hosts)
 - machine job features is included, but `/etc/machinefeatures` needs to be mounted into any containers using these images